lakekeeper/lakekeeper/docs/docs/configuration.md

 | `LAKEKEEPER__PG_TEST_BEFORE_ACQUIRE`                   | `true`                                                | Test connections before acquiring from the pool |
 | `LAKEKEEPER__PG_CONNECTION_MAX_LIFETIME`               | `1800`                                                | Maximum lifetime of connections in seconds |

+### UI

+When using the built-in UI which is hosted as part of the Lakekeeper binary, most values are pre-set with the corresponding values of Lakekeeper itself.
+Customization is typically required if Authentication is enabled.
+Please check the [Authentication guide](./authentication.md) for more information.

 ### Vault KV Version 2

 Configuration parameters if a Vault KV version 2 (i.e. Hashicorp Vault) compatible storage is used as a backend.
 Currently, we only support the `userpass` authentication method.
 Configuration may be passed as single values like `LAKEKEEPER__KV2__URL=http://vault.local` or as a compound value: